Quercus rotundifolia: Use

-The holm oak's wood is traditionally used to make charcoal.
+The Iberian holm oak's wood is traditionally used to make charcoal.
 The acorns can be consumed both by animals and humans.
 The bark is rich in tannin components for traditional medicinal uses.
 Quercus rotundifolia is also used as a host plant for the production of both the black truffle (Tuber melanosporum) and the summer truffle (Tuber aestivum var aestivum).

 The tree's acorns have been used by humans since the Neolithic era.
 The inhabitants of the southern Iberian Peninsula 9,000 years ago collected acorns of Q. rotundifolia in autumn (November), gently toasted them in order to preserve them, ground them in granite mills, and consumed the flour in soups or breads.

 Notable trees

-The holm oak in the Sanctuary of Fátima is a tree of public interest in Portugal.
+The Iberian holm oak in the Sanctuary of Fátima is a tree of public interest in Portugal.

 An apparition of the Blessed Virgin Mary over a Quercus rotundifolia was reported by Francisco and Jacinta Marto and Lúcia dos Santos at Fátima in 1916 and 1917.
 The small tree has since disappeared and its pieces are now relics, but other Quercus rotundifolia near the site persist, one of them being a tree of public interest.